ntankovic/icdam2025/presentation.md

 # Introduction to Contextual Multi-Armed Bandits (CMABs)

 - **What are CMABs?**
-    - Framework for sequential decision-making under uncertainty
-    - Agent learns to select actions (arms) based on observed contextual information
+    - Framework for sequential decision-making under uncertainty where agent learns to select actions (arms) based on observed contextual information
     - Goal: Maximize cumulative rewards over time

 - **Exploration-Exploitation Dilemma:**
     - Balancing trying new actions to gather information and choosing actions known to yield high rewards

-- **Use Case:** Personalized recommendations
+- **Use Case:** Personalized recommendations in retail offers

 - **Motivation for this Paper:**
     - Reviews key aspects of contextual bandits and outlines a prototype system
-    - Prototype designed to explore approaches for addressing challenges such as interpretability, scalability, and practical deployment, particularly in a retail context
+    - Prototype designed to explore approaches for addressing challenges such as **interpretability**, **scalability**, and **practical deployment**, particularly in a retail context

 ---
 <!-- _footer: "6th International Conference on Data Analytics & Management (ICDAM-2025)" -->

-# Key Challenges & Proposed Approach
+# Challenges & Proposed Approach

 - **Challenges in Retail Offer Selection:**
-    - Addressing the challenge of fast-changing offers
+    - Addressing the challenge of fast-changing offers over 10M users and 2K categories
-    - Need for scalable and interpretable solutions

 - **Proposed Approach Overview:**
-    - Models context at the product category level, allowing offers to span multiple categories
+    - Model context at the product category level, allowing offers to span multiple categories
-    - Enables knowledge transfer across similar offers
+    - Enable knowledge transfer across similar offers
-    - Achieves scalability through efficient feature engineering and modular design
+    - Achieve scalability through efficient feature engineering and modular design
-    - Utilizes advanced features such as MPG (Member Purchase Gap) and MF (Matrix Factorization)
+    - Utilize existing features such as MPG (Member Purchase Gap) and MF (Matrix Factorization)

 - **Key Contribution: Interpretability at Scale:**
     - Logistic regression models yield transparent weight vectors